ryanalbrecht/cbSchedulerViewer/README.md

 The module should be automatically registered and ready to use.
 Simply navigate to `/cbSchedulerViewer` e.g. `http://127.0.0.1:8081/cbSchedulerViewer`

 By default the module will retrieve tasks from all module schedulers as well as the default global scheduler (appScheduler@coldbox).
-This can be overriden by creating the following struct in `moduleSettings` your config.cfc.
+This can be overriden by creating the following struct in `moduleSettings`  in your config.cfc.

-It will be your job to override the closure and an array of schedulers.
+It will be your job to override the closure and return an array of schedulers.

 ```
 // cbSchedulerViewer